 Moderate Fatty Liver

-Other factors that made me gain weight include stress eating and eating processed foods, particularly canned goods included in the relief package.
-This could also be the reason I have high uric acid and recurrent UTI.
+Another factor that made me gain weight is eating processed foods, particularly canned goods included in the relief package.
+It could also be the reason I have high uric acid and recurrent UTI.

 The good news is that moderate fatty liver is reversible.
 The doctor said it needs a good amount of self-discipline to achieve.
 He recommends proper food intake and exercise.

 Losing weight was not new to me.
-In fact, I have addressed the same health issue in 2012.
-It was a successful journey, I lost a few pounds at first, but I slowly gain those pounds back after several months.
+I have addressed the same health issue in 2012.
+It was a successful journey, I lost a few pounds at first, but I slowly gained them back after several months.

 Lifestyle modification would be different this time because of my age.
-Losing weight is difficult when you reach your 50s due to slow metabolism in older age.
+Losing weight is difficult when you reach your 50s.
+Metabolism slows down as you age.

 The ideal weight for my height is between 101 and 125 pounds or 45 to 56 kilograms.
 It’s unrealistic to reach that number.
 What is workable is reducing at least 5 pounds off my weight is a good start.